 Last year, with a $5 million Global Impact Award from Google, the World Wildlife Fund (WWF) began exploring the use of drones to track endangered wildlife and poachers.
 The goal of the program was to develop a simple technology that could be easily maintained and operated by local forces, and so far it has been met with great success, particularly in Nepal.
 Since the drones first took flight in Nepal only two endangered rhinos have been lost.
 Prior to their introduction, one was killed each month.

 Of course, these drones are nowhere near as sophisticated as those being used by the U.S. military and other developed countries.
+Instead, they use commercial rather than military drones which are available from websites like https://www.drdrone.ca/.
 They are launched either by hand or by using a small catapult, and are controlled remotely by operators on the ground.
 In South Africa, a team from the University of Maryland has also been testing autonomous drones that operate without human controllers.
 The team uses mathematical modelling to direct the areas drones search.
 The models are based on the locations of watering holes, trails, and other areas the animals frequent, as well as the time of day when poachers usually emerge.
 On one occasion, while tracking a rhino, an autonomous drone was able to detect an approaching vehicle and alert local authorities.
 Although the vehicle was filled with curious tourists rather than threatening poachers, it demonstrates that drones are capable of patrolling large territories and homing in on specific targets.

 Similar conservation drones in Kenya are capable of covering 10,000 acres (40 square kilometres) in a single flight.
 Most carry multiple cameras, as well as thermal imaging for tracking poachers at night.
 In the long-term, drones will likely be used to supplement existing technologies such as GPS tagging.
 The tags will enable authorities to track the animals and determine their location, and the drones will be used to patrol said location and detect poachers.
 Researchers also hope to introduce software that can pull all the data together in real time, further streamlining the process.